WHAT IS A WORK ACCIDENT?

 Biological Hazards

-Forced positions, repetitive movements, prolonged static positionsTransportation HazardsRadiation Hazard
+Strainful positions, repetitive movements, prolonged static positionsTransportation HazardsRadiation Hazards

-The organization should be aware of how the relevant legal and other requirements affect its activities or how they will affect it in the future and should communicate this information to the relevant personnel.
+The organization should be aware of how relevant legal and other requirements affect its operations or how they may affect it in the future, and should communicate this information to relevant personnel.

-• Regulation on the Transport of Dangerous Goods by Land
+- Regulation on the Transport of Dangerous Goods by Road

-The organization should try to achieve its OHS policy and objectives by establishing an OHS program.
-For this, strategies and trading plans need to be developed.
-These strategies and trading plans should be documented and published.
-Progress towards achieving OHS targets should be monitored, reviewed and recorded.
-Accordingly, strategies and trading plans should be updated or changed as necessary.
+The organization should try to achieve its OHS policy and goals by creating an OHS program.
+For this, strategies and action plans should be developed.
+These strategies and action plans should be documented and published.
+Progress towards achieving OHS goals should be monitored, reviewed and recorded.
+Accordingly, strategies and action plans should be updated or changed when necessary.

-The organization shall establish, implement and maintain documented occupational health and safety objectives at each relevant function and level within it.
+The organization must establish, implement and maintain documented occupational health and safety objectives at each relevant function and level within the organization.

-Targets should be expressed in measurable quantities where practical and consistent with the OSH policy.
+Objectives should be expressed in measurable quantities where practical and should be consistent with the OSH policy.

 Goals should be set to ensure continuous improvement.